cmtayl0r/git-recipes/README.md

-# git-recipes
+# Git Recipes

-Foundations project covering the topic of HTMl for The Odin Project course.
+Foundations project covering the topic of HTML for The Odin Project course.

 ### Topics covered: